CameronAmos/Skim-Seq-Recombination-Detector/README.md

 ...    ... ...

-Output file 1 example of the xy data, containing the chromosome, marker index, and roaming score (useful for plotting the function)
+\textbf{Output file 1 example of the xy data, containing the chromosome, marker index, and roaming score (useful for plotting the function)}

 chr1A_TA299     0       1